Fireball from overturned tanker kills dozens in Haiti

 “Right away, I left with my family, and I headed the other way to the bridge,” he added.

-The shortages are the latest manifestation of a society on the brink ever since the July 7 assassination of President Jovenel Moise and a 7.2 magnitude earthquake a few weeks later that killed more than 2,200 people and destroyed tens of thousands of homes.
+The shortages are the latest manifestation of a society that has been on the brink since the July 7 assassination of President Jovenel Moise and a 7.2 magnitude earthquake a few weeks later that killed more than 2,200 people and destroyed tens of thousands of homes.

-The country of more than 11 million people also has been hit by a spike in gang-related kidnappings, including 17 missionaries with a U.S. religious organization who were abducted in mid-October.
+The country of more than 11 million people also has been hit by a spike in gang-related kidnappings, including 17 people with a U.S. missionary organization who were abducted in mid-October.
 Five of them have been released but another 12 are still being held.

 “It’s terrible what our country has to go through,” said Dave Larose, a civil engineer who works in Cap-Haitien.

-Hospitals in Haiti’s second largest city seemed ill equipped to deal with the disaster.
+Hospitals in Haiti’s second largest city seemed ill equipped to deal with the disaster and 15 victims had to be evacuated by air to hospitals in the capital, Port-au-Prince.

+Some of the burn victims were being treated by teams from Doctors without Borders.

+“Surviving and recovering from a severe burn is a difficult process that requires specialized medical care, often for weeks or months,” Jean-Gilbert Ndong, the group’s medical coordinator.
+“We will continue to receive patients according to the needs and our capacity.”

-Burn victims at Justinien University Hospital screamed in agony as they pleaded for basic supplies and more medical staff.
+Burn victims at Justinien hospital screamed in agony as they pleaded for basic supplies and more medical staff.

 Henry, wearing a biohazard suit, clasped his hands and leaned over to console one man collapsed on the hospital’s concrete floor because there were not enough beds in the historic city’s largest hospital.